VelaShape Review: Effectiveness, Safety, Cost, More

 “In addition to smoothing the appearance of the skin, VelaShape reduces the fat layer thickness, meaning that this technology helps take off inches as well,” Dr. Lain said.

-According to Dr. Lain, the most commonly treated areas include:
+The most commonly treated areas include:

 - Inner and outer thighs